 The system allows you to track a whole production from one place and all resources like fertilizers, pesticides, fuel, mechanization, people and inventory.

-Agrivi has a knowledge base with tasks description, what farmer should do, from soil tillage to harvest.
-Since preventive measures during the crop vegetation, like proper soil tillage, fertilization and irrigation significantly decrease occurrence of tomato leaf miners, use Agrivi to help you combat this pest.
+AGRIVI has a knowledge base with tasks description, what farmers should do, from soil tillage to harvest.
+Since preventive measures during the crop vegetation, like proper soil tillage, fertilization and irrigation significantly decrease the occurrence of tomato leaf miners, use AGRIVI to help you combat this pest.